infrahouse/terraform-aws-website-pod/README.md

 The module creates two security groups.
 One for the load balancer, another - for the backend instances.

 The load balancer security group allows traffic to TCP ports 443 and `var.alb_listener_port` (80 by default).
+By default, traffic is allowed from any source (0.0.0.0/0), but this can be restricted using `var.alb_ingress_cidr_blocks`.

 The backend security group allows user traffic and health checks coming from the load balancer.
 Also, the security group allows SSH from the VPC where the backend instances reside and from `var.ssh_cidr_block`.